THE END OF A SPECIAL MONTH.

 What about soccer?
 Well, there are two issues to it - the time spent, and the how much emotion it drains out of me.
 Time spent?
 My resolution was to keep to 2 matches a week - which I know is still a lot.
 So if Arsenal play twice in a week I'll watch both matches, if not its Arsenal's match plus a big match if there is one, e.g. Liverpool v Chelsea or League Cup Final.
 In addition, I play fantasy football.
 So each week involves looking up the fixture list for that week and subsequent weeks, searching for the right players, and picking the right captain.
 Players who are on form, players who are rising in value, and dumping players who's value I predict would fall.
 I do it for BPL and champions league.
 For the BPL game I've slumped big time cause I made the biggest mistake one could make - not have Ronaldo in your team and not add him when his cost was still relatively low.
 For the champions league I (proudly say that I'm) in the top 1000 out of over 50,000 players, thanks to having Fabregas, van NIstelrooy, Messi and Kanoute in my team.
 Well anyway, I hope this would serve me well for investing in the real world in the future.
 It's a lot more complex, but at least this game is one that really gets me excited too.
 For now, that's the time spent on it.

 Emotions?
 I have to say, the worse feeling one can have, is to drop points in a match that your team really, really deserved to win.
 It is very frustrating, and yes, it is very emotionally draining, it is a problem for me.
 Things have improved a lot this season, but to be honest, I think most of it is down to Arsenal's improvement in form, not mine.
 And that's the truth.
 1-2 down against Man United last year, I was whining and whining about how the match should have been sealed in our favour.
 Of course when Gallas got the equaliser it changed to jubilation.
 I watched the first team got owned 5-1 by Spurs and 4-0 by Man United recently, and the feeling is just...the 'can't be helped feeling'.
 I think I am quite fine with that, accepting defeat when it is deserved.
 The big problem is still embracing defeat when so many chances have been created and spurned.
 Like against Birmingham.
 That is a problem, and I don't know, it may be that the passion I have towards soccer will mean that I will forever boil over when it happens.
 Thus, herein lies the issue of drifting away from God.
 It's all good when Arsenal are winning and the youngsters are making the critics eat humble pie (love this phrase) , but when it goes bad it is an emotional drain on me.
 And it would mean I cannot focus well on anything else - studies, reading, or QT.
 The way to solve it, I suppose, is to gradually channel this passion onto serving God and growing his Kingdom.
 I've always had this desire to grow in God, the moment I converted, but I have been held back for a long time by inertia, and lack of desire to change.
 And without the desire, things would not change.
 Thus I would have to make another big change now.
 Can I foresee a day when I miss an Arsenal match and not be desperate to know the result right away?
 Well, I'm going to have to face it during NS.
 But yeah, apart from that, it will be difficult.
 I've really developed a bond for this wonderful team, and, like Thierry Henry said, they will forever occupy a space in my heart.
 The point now, just like to advance a relationship, is to stick with them through thick and thin, which is to accept the inherent occasional slip-ups that come with playing football the way they play.
 Chelsea fans found that out the hard way when Liverpool edged them out twice in champions league semi-finals, as well as in the recent league cup final.
 When I went into grads. and then into JC Central I thought it would be so difficult to get close to my caregroup members.
 Xuan always talked about family, and for a very long time, I wondered how much the group was going to open up for me.
 And then, while they always have, gradually, I opened up myself too.
 And now, its such a good group to be in and there has really been the element of family.
 Hopefully, that would extend to the unit soon.
-Anyway my point was,
+Anyway my point was, it will be a long process, trying to curb my emotions while watching football, but hopefully not too long.

 Pray for me! =)